How To Tell Family and Friends You’re Eloping

 9. Give them a photo album.

-A small album or book full of amazing photos of your wedding day is a great gift for your parents and those you’re closest to.
+An album or book full of amazing photos of your wedding day is a great gift for your parents and those you’re closest to.
 That way they can experience your wedding day for themselves, over and over.
 Include a handwritten note with a thank you and tell them why your wedding was unforgettable.

 10. Remember The Day Is For You.